 Although the Academy teaches students e-Safety as part of the ICT curriculum, it is vital that parents/carers are aware of the risks too and what you can do to develop a culture of e-Safety in the home.
 There are some helpful resources for parents/carers below, which we encourage you to read in order to help your child stay safe online.

 Harris Academy Purley is an inclusive community that aims to support students with medical conditions.
 Student medication is stored in the Student Services department.
-This department is staffed by Mrs Joanna Gunner and Mrs Linda Grover.
+This department is managed by Mrs Linda Grover, who is also responsible for administering medicines.

-The Academy also has a team of qualified First Aiders who are able to administer medicines:
+The Academy also has a team of qualified First Aiders:

 Harris Academy Purley sees educational visits as an essential resource, which can supplement and enrich the teaching of a broad and balanced curriculum.
 A comprehensive risk assessment must be carried out before any proposed visit is approved.
 Approval for all educational visits follows a clear process and the senior member of staff responsible for educational visits is Mr Ronny Brazdil (Assistant Principal).
 All educational visits must also be authorised finally by the principal, Mr B Cannon.

 Staff recently received up to date training on Safeguarding.
 Click on link below to discover the content of that training.